AlbertoN97/Python-manga-downloader/README.md

         pip install shutil

-3. Modify the script as pleased (check comments if you run it on Linux)
+3. Modify the script as pleased if you need to
 4. Execute the python script with

         python3 download_manga.py